akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ### 4. Trigger an Event from the PIM

 With your subscription in place, you're ready to trigger the event you subscribed to (in this example, `com.akeneo.pim.v1.product.updated`).
 The simplest way to do this is by updating a product directly within the Akeneo PIM UI.
-This approach allows you to manually trigger the event and observe the changes in real-time.
+This approach allows you to trigger the event and manually observe the changes in real time.

 Alternatively, you can also update a product using the [Akeneo PIM REST API](/api-reference.html#post_products_uuid) if you prefer an automated approach.

-After the product is updated, verify that the event was successfully triggered by checking the payload received at your destination URL.
+After updating the product, verify that the event was successfully triggered by checking the payload received at your destination URL.

 ::: panel-link Let's see the API reference!
 [Next](/akeneo-event-platform/api-reference.html)
 :::